wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 MUST READ: <a target="_blank" href="https://minikube.sigs.k8s.io/docs/drivers/docker/#known-issues">Known Issues with Minikube</a>
 (<a href="#Ingress">Ingress</a> and ingress-dns addons are not supported on Linux)

+Before starting minikube, in command+Spacebar type "Activity Monitor.app" and click to open it.
+Click the "% CPU" tab label to sort on it.
+Note the number for process "com.docker.hyperkit".
+If the mac's fan spins constantly: in Docker's Properties Resources, adjust Memory higher.

+Each node in a cluster must have at least 300 MiB of memory.

 ### Minikube on Windows